sbouddha/git-bootcamp/github_basics.md

 Note that you may need to authenticate with your GitHub username and password or access token to push the changes.

 ---
-if you need to setup new folder for the github:
+#### **if you need to setup new folder for the github …or create a new repository on the command line**

 echo "# git-bootcamp" >> README.md
 git init
 git add README.md
 git commit -m "first commit"
 git branch -M master
+git remote add origin https://github.com/sbouddha/git-bootcamp.git
+git push -u origin master

+---

+#### **…or push an existing repository from the command line**

+git remote add origin https://github.com/sbouddha/git-bootcamp.git
+git branch -M master
-git remote add origin https://github.com/sbouddha/git-bootcamp.git git push -u origin master
+git push -u origin master